-The input data for this analysis comes from the Living Costs and Food (LCF) survey and the Effects of Taxes and Benefits on Household Income (ETB) dataset which is derived from the LCF.
+The input data for this analysis comes from the Living Costs and Food Survey (LCF) and The effects of taxes and benefits on household income (ETB) dataset which is derived from the LCF.
 Together these provide information on income, expenditure and important family characteristics.
 These data are first adjusted to reflect how changes in the macro-economic conditions have affected households at different points of the income distribution.
-The next step of the analysis involves applying the rules of the current tax and benefit system to the household level data to calculate disposable incomes for those households4.
+The next step of the analysis involves applying the rules of the current tax and benefit system to the household level data to calculate disposable incomes for those households.
 Finally, adjustments are made to take into account changes in labour market participation and the socio-demographic characteristics of the population.

-For this statistical bulletin, historical income data were used to estimate household income data for the 2013/14 and 2014/15 financial years.
-The growth rate between the 2 nowcasts for measures such as equivalised disposable income was then applied to the published 2013/14 estimates from the latest Effects of Taxes and Benefits on Household Income (ETB) release, published 29 June 2015.
+For this statistical bulletin, historical income data were used to estimate household income data for the 2014/15 and 2015/16 financial years.
+The growth rate between the 2 nowcasts for measures such as equivalised disposable income was then applied to the published 2014/15 estimates from the latest The effects of taxes and benefits on household income (ETB) release, published 24 May 2016.

-A detailed description of the methodology is provided in the accompanying article, "Nowcasting household income in the UK: Methodology, 2015 (251 Kb Pdf)".
+A detailed description of the methodology is provided in the accompanying article, Nowcasting household income in the UK: Methodology, 2016.